Sara Eggesvik: Philippines

-In June 2022, Eggesvik was included in the Philippines squad for the national team's training camp in Europe.
-The training camp was part of the national team's preparation for the 2022 AFF Women's Championship, held in the Philippines.
+In June 2022, Eggesvik was included in the Philippines squad for a training camp in Europe in preparation for the 2022 AFF Women's Championship on home soil.

 Eggesvik made her debut for the Philippines in a 3–0 win against Bosnia and Herzegovina.
 A minute after coming in as a substitute replacing Quinley Quezada in the 81st minute, Eggesvik assisted Sarina Bolden's second goal of the match.
 In the second match against Bosnia, Eggesvik also came on as a substitute with the Philippines 1–0 down.
 From a corner, it was her cross that found Quinley Quezada who scored the equalizer in the 85th minute.
 The Philippines would eventually win 2–1.

 Eggesvik scored her first international goal for the Philippines in a 7–0 win against Singapore in the 2022 AFF Women's Championship.

+In the Philippines's second Group A match against New Zealand in the 2023 FIFA Women's World Cup, Eggesvik made an assist for the Philippine's first World Cup goal.
+Eggesvik's cross was headed into the goal by Sarina Bolden in the 24th minute of the match.